tylerlib/labactivity/README.md

 They then realize once they get there, they do not get a free burrito and were scammed.
 Then their birthday is ruined and they are burrito-less and upset driving home from chipotle.

+## How to Contribute
+It would be nice if you helped with a problem we are currently having.
+For some reason everyone that is born in January the program is not correctly working.
+It would be greatly appreciated if you put your time and effort into solving this issue.

 # Code of Conduct and License choice